SuadeLabs/fire/documentation/properties/capital_tier.md

 ### cet1_grandfathered
-Instruments which are considered as grandfathered as CET1 Capital , in that they no longer meet the tighter restrictions introduced  in the CRR\CRR2 regulation for CET1 capital, but are still included in transitional arrangements.
+Instruments which are considered as grandfathered as CET1 Capital, in that they no longer meet the tighter restrictions introduced  in the CRR\CRR2 regulation for CET1 capital, but are still included in transitional arrangements.